Oh Dad, Poor Dad, Mamma's Hung You in the Closet and I'm Feelin' So Sad (film)

-Oh Dad, Poor Dad, Mamma's Hung You in the Closet and I'm Feelin' So Sad is a 1967 American black comedy film directed by Richard Quine, based on the 1962 play Oh Dad, Poor Dad, Mamma's Hung You in the Closet and I'm Feelin' So Sad: A Pseudoclassical Tragifarce in a Bastard French Tradition by Arthur L. Kopit.
+Oh Dad, Poor Dad, Mamma's Hung You in the Closet and I'm Feelin' So Sad is a 1967 American black comedy film directed by Richard Quine, based on the 1962 play of the same name by Arthur L. Kopit.
 The screenplay was written by Ian Bernard.
 The film stars Rosalind Russell, Robert Morse and Barbara Harris; Harris was the only main cast member who had also appeared in the original, Off-Broadway production of the play.

 Plot

 Described by Kopit as a "farce in three scenes", the story involves an overbearing mother who travels to a luxury resort in the Caribbean, bringing along her son and her deceased husband, preserved and in his casket.

 Cast

 Production

-Filming was completed by July 1965.
-However it was decided to re-edit the movie entirely and add new scenes after previews.
+Although filming was completed by July, 1965, the movie was shelved for re-editing and the shooting of additional scenes after it was poorly received during previews.
 New scenes were directed by Alexander Mackendrick.
-An entirely new music score was added too.
+An entirely new music score was also added.
+The film was released in February 1967.
+It was the last film produced by Seven Arts Productions and released by Paramount Pictures following the purchasing of Warner Bros. by Seven Arts in November 1966.